dotCMS/dotcms-nextjs-starter/README.md

 4. Then run `npm run serve`
 3. Pass the token as header in all the request to the DotCMS instance

-### Running the server side app
+## Running the server side app
 `npm run serve`

-Compiles the react app and runs the node server to SSR the app.
+Compiles the react app and runs the node server with both the client side and the server side app.

-# Client Side / Frontend App
+## Client Side / Frontend App

 `npm start`